lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-1.rst

 **Last verified to run:** 2025-06-09

-**Learning objective:** This tutorial demonstrates how to use the Job Monitor in the Portal Aspect of the Rubin Science Platform and illustrates its main features.
+**Learning objective:** This tutorial demonstrates how to prepare and execute an `Astronomy Data Query Language (ADQL) <https://www.ivoa.net/documents/latest/ADQL.html>`_ query in the Portal Aspect of the Rubin Science Platform.
-The job monitor reveals the status and an information about a job submitted from your account (including the job ID), and allows for you to delete it.

 **LSST data products:** dp1 catalogs and images